 He was a financial planner for a short time, which taught him the importance of finances and how they impact us.
 He used that experience to evaluate the healthcare and financial impacts of diabetes.

-All of this has helped Mr. McCulley to consider writing a new book about the "illusion of health" and the "insulin addiction trap".
+He is thinking about writing a new book about the "illusion of health" and the "insulin addiction trap".
 These are two critical areas that are sorely misunderstood and is driving a false sense of good health because we either feel good or we don't feel any side effects from the drugs we're taking, even the drugs we think are "good" for us -- such as insulin.

 Note: Mr. McCulley's mother (a very spiritual woman) believes it was God guiding him to obtain all of this training to prepare him for this moment -- to help other diabetics and become The Diabetes Engineer.